 As any working parent knows, finding the right child care is a daunting task.
-That goes double for attachment parents.
+That goes double for attachment-style parents.
 We have spent countless hours holding our babies, wearing them, and sleeping next to them.
 We have nursed and rocked them for ages.
 We’ve researched diapers and baby-led weaning.
-We have set up yes environments.
 And now we are supposed to hand them over to someone else to care for?
 The thought of it makes giving birth sound easy.

 With two kids and two careers in our family, we have looked into every option for child care and tried several.
 We toured what felt like every daycare in town.
 We’ve hired babysitters and part-time nannies.
-We enrolled our oldest in a Waldorf-based preschool for two years.
+Our oldest child attended a lovely Waldorf preschool.

 Once we had our second child, we began researching our options anew.
-I was fortunate to be able to take a yearlong leave of absence from graduate school when she was born, but after that I needed to return to the university to finish my Ph.D.
-I wanted to return.
+I was fortunate to be able to take a yearlong leave of absence from graduate school when she was born, but after that I needed (and wanted) to return to the university to finish my Ph.D.